SteffenKraft/coding-challenge-frontend/README.md

 ## Your Mission

-Create the React application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.
+Create the application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.

 For that, you’ll need to use the [Google-Sheet API](https://developers.google.com/sheets/api) and fetch the data from this publicly-available [Spreadsheet](https://docs.google.com/spreadsheets/d/1La-EJVOrNt3AwWHYvhuCQ5SRtFE9h_kYjgx0dau1HN4/edit?usp=sharing) that contains all the order data.

 For the design of the dashboard, please refer to the provided [Figma](https://www.figma.com/file/bJINBUw3xoVfpbQ1BkPzs6/Untitled?node-id=1%3A2)
 We expect a pixel-perfect design.
 If you are not able to implement a particular requirement, please provide a description of what and why you could not implement.

-You can use any boilerplate/approach you prefer (nextjs, create react app, ...), but try to keep it simple.
-We encourage you to use your favorite tools and packages to build a solid React application.
+You can use any VueJS boilerplate/approach you prefer, but try to keep it simple.
+We encourage you to use your favorite tools and packages to build a solid application.

 You can assume that you do not have to support legacy browsers.
 Feel free to use modern features such as **fetch** or **flexbox**.